Cannabix Technologies Inc. (OTCMKTS:BLOZF) Short Interest Update

-Cannabix Technologies Inc. (OTCMKTS:BLOZF – Get Rating) was the recipient of a significant decrease in short interest in August.
+Cannabix Technologies Inc. (OTCMKTS:BLOZF – Get Rating) was the recipient of a large decrease in short interest in the month of August.
 As of August 15th, there was short interest totalling 4,100 shares, a decrease of 84.2% from the July 31st total of 25,900 shares.
-Based on an average daily volume of 148,400 shares, the days-to-cover ratio is currently 0.0 days.
+Based on an average daily volume of 148,400 shares, the short-interest ratio is currently 0.0 days.

-Cannabix Technologies (OTCMKTS:BLOZF – Get Rating) last announced its quarterly earnings results on Wednesday, August 17th.
-The company reported ($0.01) earnings per share (EPS) for the quarter.
+Cannabix Technologies (OTCMKTS:BLOZF – Get Rating) last issued its quarterly earnings results on Wednesday, August 17th.
+The company reported ($0.01) earnings per share for the quarter.

 About Cannabix Technologies